dgraph-io/cloud-docs/content/admin/import-export.md

 {{% /notice %}}

 You can trigger two types of exports:
-* cluster-wide export: this is an export of the entier backend (including all namespaces).
-This request can be only triggered by the *Guardian of Galaxy* users
+* cluster-wide export: this is an export of the entire backend (including all namespaces).
+This request can be only triggered by the [*Guardian of Galaxy*](https://dgraph.io/docs/enterprise-features/multitenancy/#guardians-of-the-galaxy) users.
 * namespace-specific export: this is an export of a specific namespace.
 This request can be triggered by the *Guardian of Galaxy* users and by the *Guardian of Namespace* users.

 ### Cluster-wide Exports